sthysel/fourier/README.md

 Below is basically a summary of that post.
 The repo contains my own re-worked version of the visualization.

-# Other Fourier series and transform resources
+# Fourier series and transform resources

 3Blue1Brown [has an excellent video on the topic](https://www.youtube.com/watch?v=spUNpyF58BY) explaining Fourier